AnnsAnns/RIOT/doc/guides/advanced_tutorials/creating_application.md

 for the project.
 The modules directory could contain extra modules for the applications.

-The make file inside the application needs at least the following as bare minimum:
+The Makefile inside the application needs at least the following as bare minimum:

 ```makefile
 APPLICATION = my_app